deribit Key Facts

 The KYC at Deribit is largely automated - the documents get verified near real time.
 For the bill, online-only document is accepted as well (such as online banking statement)

-Deribit is a crypto trading platform for cryptocurrency derivatives.
+Deribit is an advanced crypto trading platform for cryptocurrency derivatives.

-Their flagship product are cryptocurrency options, but Deribit also runs crypto perps markets crypto futures markets.
+The flagship Deribit product are cryptocurrency options, but Deribit also runs crypto perps (the perpetual swap) and crypto futures markets.

 Options can be very lucrative, but if you don’t know how to trade them, you can get hammered in a pretty bad way.
 On the other hand, using options instead of stop-loss can be a very sensible idea, especially if you trade on exchanges like Kraken that are notoriously unrealiable with order execution.